Pyleks/Milestone-Project-3/README.md

 #### 2. Setting up our files
 At this stage, go back to your IDE, we are now setting everything up for pushing to Heroku.
-1. If the  procfile is missing, preform the command in your terminal <code>echo web: python3 app.py > Procfile</code>
+1. If the  procfile is missing, please preform the following command in your terminal <code>echo web: python3 app.py > Procfile</code>
-2. If the requirements.txt is missing, preform the following command in your terminal <code>pip3 freeze > requirements.txt</code>
+2. If the requirements.txt is missing, please preform the following command in your terminal <code>pip3 freeze > requirements.txt</code>

 #### 3. Deploy to Heroku
+1.In your Terminal type <code>heroku login</code>
+2. Then <code>git push heroku master </code>
+3.